 Determining whether multiple staphylococcal isolates from different patients are the same or different is often relevant when there is concern that a nosocomial outbreak is due to a common point source (e.g., a contaminated medical instrument).
 Molecular typing methods, such as pulsed-field gel electrophoresis and sequence-based techniques (e.g., staphylococcal protein A [SpA] typing), have increasingly been used for this purpose.
 More recently, whole-genome sequencing has dramatically enhanced the ability to discriminate among clinical isolates.

 S. aureus is both a commensal and an opportunistic pathogen.
 Approximately 20–40% of healthy persons are colonized with S. aureus, with a smaller percentage (~10%) persistently colonized with the same strain.
-The rate of colonization is elevated among ...
+The rate of ...